 1. Fleas, please and no, thank you.
 This one absolutely ranks as the number one allergy seen at Town N Country, even when clients say “My wee dog only goes outside to potty” or “Our kitties are indoors.”
 Tenacious fleas work their way into your house more easily than you can imagine – especially with warm, cold and warm again weather.

 2. Allergies on the Menu.
 Food allergies commonly plague many furry patients.
 A good beginning would be to discuss your pet’s medical history and life habits with your vet to find the best solution.
 Sometimes a food trial is necessary.
-Once the allergen has been identified, products like Instinct’s Limited Ingredient and Purina HA (Hypoallergenic) bring welcome results.
+Once the allergen has been identified, products like Hills ZD and Purina HA (Hypoallergenic) bring welcome results.

 3. A Product of the Environment.
 Your pet can be susceptible to the same allergens that bother you.
 Believe it or not, we tested one of our nurse’s dogs, and he was allergic to her cat!
 A blood test tells the tale and gives us the necessary information to treat.

-However, if symptoms are treated without determining and eliminating the underlying allergy, symptoms will return.
-A holistic approach means that your pet’s symptoms are attended to as steps are taken to discover the culprit of the symptoms.
+If symptoms are treated without determining and eliminating the underlying allergy, symptoms will return.
+At Town N Country, we use a holistic approach, treating pet’s symptoms as we work to discover the real culprit.